ImageMagick/Usage-Markdown/windows/index.md

 ## Using the DOS Shell and Batch Files {#dos}

-### Converting Scripts: UNIX Shell to Window DOS {#conversion}
+### Converting Scripts: Unix Shell to Window DOS {#conversion}

-When invoking IM commands directly from the DOS command shell (using `cmd.exe`) you have to modify the scripts presented on IM's Example site (if they don't stem from this section), as most examples provided (in other sections) are generally intended to be run in a UNIX or LINUX command shell.
+When invoking IM commands directly from the DOS command shell (using `cmd.exe`) you have to modify the scripts presented on IM's Example site (if they don't stem from this section), as most examples provided (in other sections) are generally intended to be run in a Unix or Linux command shell.
 In order to run them from a DOS command shell, you have to perform the following modifications:

 -   Most often, double quotes '`"`' have to be used in place of single quotes '`'`' so that the command arguments remain correct.